 Back to Blog

-How to Compete with DSOs as an Independent Dentist
+How to Compete with Corporate Dental Groups as an Independent Dentist

-Strategies for independent practices to thrive in a DSO-dominated market.
+Strategies for independent practices to thrive when larger corporate groups are nearby.

-How to Compete with DSOs as an Independent Dentist
+How to Compete with Corporate Dental Groups as an Independent Dentist

-DSOs now own or affiliate with over 20% of U.S. dental practices—and that number is growing.
+Corporate dental groups, often called Dental Service Organizations (DSOs), now own or affiliate with a growing share of U.S. dental practices.
 But independent dentists have advantages that no corporate structure can replicate.
 Here's how to compete and win.

 Dental Service Organizations offer economies of scale: centralized billing, bulk purchasing, marketing budgets, and management infrastructure.
 They're attractive to new graduates with student debt and dentists approaching retirement.